okta/okta.github.io/_source/_standards/OAuth/index.md

 * In case of an emergency, Okta can rotate keys as needed.
 * Okta always publishes keys to the JWKS.
 * To save the network round trip, your app can cache the JWKS response locally.
 The standard HTTP caching headers are used and should be respected.
-{% beta %}
-* The administrator can switch the authorization server key rotation mode to `MANUAL` by [updating the authorization server](/docs/api/resources/oauth2.html#update-authorization-server) and then control when to [rotate the keys](/docs/api/resources/oauth2.html#rotate-authorization-server-keys).
+* The administrator can switch the Authorization Server key rotation mode to `MANUAL` by [updating the Authorization Server](/docs/api/resources/oauth2.html#update-authorization-server) and then control when to [rotate the keys](/docs/api/resources/oauth2.html#rotate-authorization-server-keys).
-{% endbeta %}

 Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
 Your app can fail if you hardcode public keys in your applications.
 Be sure to include key rollover in your implementation.